Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 ## Current Reflection

-This lab has already become much stronger than a basic AWS logging demo because it moved beyond setup and into real validation.
+This lab is now much stronger than a basic AWS logging demo because it moved beyond setup and into real validation across two different telemetry sources.

-At this stage, I have successfully built and validated the host-side monitoring path of the project.
-That includes:
+At this stage, I have successfully built and validated both:

-- forwarding Linux authentication logs from an EC2 instance into CloudWatch Logs
+- a **host-side monitoring path** based on Linux authentication logs from an EC2 instance
-- creating a custom metric from `Invalid user` SSH events
-- configuring a CloudWatch alarm on that metric
-- routing the alarm through Amazon SNS
-- validating end-to-end email delivery after troubleshooting the notification path

-That validation work mattered because it proved the pipeline was functioning across multiple layers rather than just existing on paper.
+- a **cloud-side monitoring path** based on AWS control-plane activity captured through CloudTrail

+That matters because it shows the lab is not limited to one narrow signal type.
+Instead, it demonstrates monitoring across both workload-level and administrative activity in AWS.

 ## What This Lab Does Well So Far

-The strongest part of the lab right now is the full host-based signal path:
+The strongest part of the lab right now is that it contains two complete monitoring pipelines.

+### 1. Host-Side Signal Path

+The host-side path demonstrates:

 1. external SSH activity was simulated from a local workstation
 2. the EC2 instance recorded the activity in `/var/log/auth.log`